 Tasreen Khamisa is the Executive Director for the Tariq Khamisa Foundation (TKF).
 TKF is a San Diego nonprofit with a mission to educate and inspire children in the restorative principles of accountability, compassion, forgiveness, peacemaking and support for safer schools and community.
-For over twenty years, TKF has partners with dozens of local school districts and numerous public and private community organizations to successfully reach more than 500,000 children to guide them in making healthy, nonviolent choices.
+For over twenty-five years, TKF has partnered with over 300 schools and numerous public and private community organizations to successfully reach more than 500,000 children to guide them in making healthy, nonviolent choices.
 TKF’s innovative services promote learning through forgiveness and are proven effective in positively impacting youth’s behaviors, increasing their educational opportunities, and improving school climate.

 In 1995, Tasreen’s life was forever changed when her younger brother Tariq, a twenty-year-old student at San Diego State University, was murdered during a gang-involved robbery.
 In an act of deep compassion, her family chose to forgive the fourteen year-old assailant, Tony Hicks who was sentenced to 25 years to life in prison.
 Her father, Azim Khamisa, saw there were victims on both ends of the gun and he began the foundation in an effort to stop youth violence.
 Tasreen relocated from Seattle, WA in 1998 to join her father in creating an organization dedicated to making a difference in the lives of children.
 Tasreen played a vital part in the release of Tony from prison.

 In 2016, Tasreen presented with the Coalition for Restorative Schools at the White House and is driven to introduce and expand effective restorative practice programs in schools across the state.
-Tasreen is a member of the San Diego Rotary and serves on the Peace Committee and was recently named one of the Daily Transcripts Influential Women.
+She is a member of the San Diego District Attorney Advisory Board, Compassionate San Diego, San Diego Rotary where she chairs the Peace Committee.
+She was recently named one of the Daily Transcripts Influential Women.